beastbroak30/beastbroak30/README.md

 - 👋 Hi, I’m @beastbroak30
 - 👀 I’m interested in iot projects specially in micropython on low budget
-- 🌱 I’m currently learning C & about hardware
+- 🌱 I’m currently learning about ML & about hardware
 - 💞️ I’m looking to collaborate on with the people who are making things with less cost board also in  micropython and other language
 - 📫 How to reach me email me at akantarip30@gmail.com
 - 😄 Pronouns: ...